riganti/dotvvm-docs/Pages/concepts/viewmodels/filters/overview.md

 }
 ```

-In the example above, there is a `MyValidationFilter` applied on the viewmodel class, which means that every command referencing a method in the viewmodel will use
+In the example above, there is a `MyValidationFilter` applied on the viewmodel class, which means that every [command](~/pages/concepts/respond-to-user-actions/commands) referencing a method in the viewmodel will use this filter.
-this filter.

 If you call the `{command: Command1()}` from a button in the page, `MyValidationFilter` and also the `MyCustomFilter` will be applied.

-Like with the `Authorize` attribute (which is an action filter too by the way), the filter is executed if the command binding in the page references the method.
-If you
-call `Command1()` from the `Command2()` method and the binding in the page references the `Command2` method, the `MyCustomFilter` will not be applied.
+> Like the `Authorize` attribute (which is also an action filter), the filter is executed if the command binding in the page references the method.
+If you call `Command1()` from the `Command2()` method and the binding in the page references the `Command2` method, the `MyCustomFilter` will not be applied.

 ## Register filter globally